 This 20–30 minute check helps prevent serious conditions such as heart disease, diabetes, and stroke.

-Find out more about NHS Health Checks: <https://www.nhs.uk/conditions/nhs-health-check/>
+To find out more about NHS Health Checks, please click here: <https://www.nhs.uk/conditions/nhs-health-check/>

 Thank you,